Politics of Massachusetts: State

 Massachusetts has a bicameral state legislature, collectively known as the Massachusetts General Court.
 It is made of the 160-seat Massachusetts House of Representatives and the 40-seat Massachusetts Senate.
 The Massachusetts Democratic Party holds large supermajorities in both houses.

 The Governor of Massachusetts is the executive of the state government, and is elected every four years.
 Prior to 1966, governors served two-year terms, and prior to 1920, governors served one-year terms.
 The Massachusetts Supreme Judicial Court is the highest court in the commonwealth.
 Despite the state's strong Democratic lean, Republicans have been able to win the governor's office.
 They held it almost continuously from 1991 to 2023 with the only exception being Democrat Deval Patrick (2007–2015).
 Although, they have mostly been among the most moderate Republican politicians in the nation, especially William Weld.
 Two of these governors, Paul Cellucci and Jane Swift, took office when their predecessors resigned to take other positions.
 Massachusetts’ most recent Republican governor was centrist Republican Charlie Baker, who was re-elected to his second term in 2018 with 66.6% of the vote.

 Federal

-Subsequent to the 2010 national census and the 2011 reallocation of United States House of Representatives districts among the states, Massachusetts has nine seats, all of which are held by Democrats.
-Republicans have not won a house since 1994.
-Massachusetts currently has 9 House districts In the 118th Congress, all 9 are held by Democrats.
-There are as follows:
+Massachusetts currently has nine seats.
+In the 118th Congress, all nine are held by Democrats (Republicans have not won a House seat since 1994):